-Research from Demand Gen Report found that 47 percent of B2B buyers read three to five pieces of content before communicating with a sales representative.
+Moreover, 88% of B2B buyers explore a company’s website to thoroughly research products and services before they commit to a solution, as found in research by Garner.
 A hub gives them the option to dive into pieces on a specific theme, challenge or trend to build a base knowledge before interacting with the sales department.
 This can improve the quality and quantity of inbound leads by automating a key part of the discovery process.

 These days, competition for readers is substantial.
 Brands across the globe develop tailored content at an almost unbelievable rate.
-Per minute, internet users generate 500 hours of YouTube content, 1,440 WordPress posts, 448,800 tweets, 65,972 Instagram posts and 3.3 million Facebook posts, according to SmartInsights.
+Internet users consume 97,200 hours of content on Netflix, watch 3,000,047 videos on Youtube and search 4,000,002 times on Google — per minute, revealed SmartInsights.
 In other words, it’s no longer enough to simply write an amazing article or record an engaging video.
 The broader context in which your content lives is much more important than it was even a few years ago.

 To stand out among the billions of gigabytes of data published online each day, brands have to give users a content experience that is not only useful but also enjoyable.
-Research from Adobe found that 38 percent of readers become disengaged when site layout is unattractive.
-Brands cannot get away with cutting corners.
+In fact, you have around 50 milliseconds to make a good first impression, and if your website doesn’t engage users immediately, they will click away.

 According to Überflip, content experience can be defined as: “The environment in which your content lives, how it’s structured, and how it compels your prospects and customers to engage with your company.”